 (ii).
 In any school or division, in the case of a tie in the election procedure, the winner shall be determined by the tied candidates drawing lots in the presence of a quorum of the Service Committee.

 b.
-Results of the election will be reported to the Faculty Council Chair by the Service Committee Chair.
+The results of the election will be reported to the Faculty Council Chair by the Service Committee Chair.
 Elected candidates should be notified by the Faculty Council Chairperson as soon as possible after the ballot count.

-Section 5.
-Vacancies.
-When a vacancy occurs on the Faculty Council, that vacancy is to be filled by selecting the person who is the next eligible runner-up from the most-recent election in the school or division involved.
+Section V. When a vacancy occurs on the Faculty Council, that vacancy is to be filled by selecting the person who is the next eligible runner-up from the most recent election in the school or division involved.
 The replacement member shall serve until the next election and shall be eligible for further election.

 a.
 Newly elected members of the Faculty Council are invited by the Chairman on E-mail, to attend the April meeting as observers.
 At that time a call will be made for nominations (in writing) for the new Council officers and executive committee.
 Nominations may be made only by current members who will continue to serve and by the newly elected members.

 b.
 After the seating of the new Council at the May meeting, nominations will again be opened to allow new names to be added to each slate.
 During the election sequence, members may continue to be nominated if they have been unsuccessful in an earlier vote.
 Multiple nominees for each position will be encouraged.
 In the case of multiple candidates for executive offices and for the remaining members of the Executive Committee, voting will be by secret ballot.

 c.
 Results will be announced as soon as they can be tabulated.

 d.
 The tallied results of the vote will be announced in full as soon as possible-either verbally at the conclusion of the process, or in writing at the first Fall meeting.

 Section I. These By-Laws can be amended only by an affirmative vote of 2/3 of the total membership of the Faculty Council.